kjs452/KennysOpenDSKY/README.md

 + **TinyGPS++** - library to read the GPS device and parse its output.
 + **Arduino CLI tools for linux** - I don't use the Arduino IDE.
 I use `arduino-cli` tool.
 + **python3** - this is needed to run `assembler.py`.
-The assembler is a simple text only python program which should with most python installations.
+The assembler is a simple text only python program which should work on most python installations.

 ### Linux
 This section describes the notable libraries needed to compile